A little food Inspiration

 The Wheeling Gourmet

-Nic Steenhout, aka,
+Nic Steenhout, aka, The Wheeling Gourmet

 I’ve recently discovered a new website that was created by a great chef and a cool guy, my friend, Nicolas Steenhout.
-The site, The Wheeling Gourmet, is, of course, a site.
-Since I love to cook, I find perusing sites a fun pastime.
+The site, The Wheeling Gourmet, is, of course, a cooking site.
+Since I love to cook, I find perusing cooking sites a fun pastime.
 Some of the sites I stumble upon are okay and some, not so much.
 But, this site is different, somehow.
-Every time I visit Nic’s site, I get this feeling that there is something more, a true passion for and sharing, and I absolutely love that!
+Every time I visit Nic’s site, I get this feeling that there is something more, a true passion for cooking and sharing, and I absolutely love that!

 Honestly, I do not know a lot about Nic.
 I know he is a Canadian living in New Zealand by way of Chicago and Savannah.
 I know he was once a professional chef and he co-authored a cookbook on wild meat and game.
 I know he is an advocate for people with disabilities.
 His other site, Accessibility NZ, deals with web accessibility issues.
 I know he plays wheelchair rugby.